 Therein lies the magic: while you can learn the fundamentals of basic punches in a couple of days, you’ll spend a lifetime working on them to attain mastery in the form of better speed, precision and so forth.

-That being said, if you do nothing else but learn how to defend reasonably well, move reasonably well and throw a few half-decent punches you’ll be able to starch half-assed attackers into rethinking their life choices, or shutting down a rowdy drunk or crazy person.
+That being said, if you do nothing else but learn how to defend reasonably well, move reasonably well and throw a few half-decent punches you’ll be able to starch half-assed attackers into rethinking their life choices, or shutting down a someone who’s been drinking or crazy person.
 To accomplish all that you’ll need to, literally, build a good foundation.